-The Policy Centre for African Peoples (PCAP) exists to provide a platform for the engagement and education of African communities and the general public.
+The Policy Centre for African Peoples (PCAP) exists to provide a platform for the education and engagement of African communities and the general public.

 To fulfil this objective, PCAP carries out educational, research and social engagement projects in the areas of education and leadership.

 Amongst the specific programmes and projects undertaken by PCAP are:

 From 2013 onwards, PCAP has undertaken, and will be undertaking, a series of projects aimed at promoting the engagement and education of African communities, the African Diaspora and the general public.
 These projects include: